We can also work with outlines that are complete or partially complete.

 Outline methods used

-Lots of people only know of one outlining method and that's predominantly the three-acts novel.
+Lots of people only know of one outlining method and that's either the 3 Acts beat sheet or the 8-Point beat sheet.
 There are many more.
 Depending on your book and what you choose to focus on, Cat Goes to the Movies, Romancing the Beat, or even Hero's or Heroine's Journey might be the best way to go.
-And, sometimes, it's best to use a mix of two.
+And, sometimes, it's best to use a mix of two or three.

 How long, what genre, and chapter length

-It's important to know your projected word length, your genre, whether you plan to have romance and/or sex, and how long your chapters are.
+It's important to know your projected word count of the book, your genre, whether you plan to have romance and/or sex, and how long your chapters are.

 This information is used to plot out a general layout of your outline and the beats we need to hit.